Roadmap to Self-Driving cars 2025: leading carmakers’ roadmap and strategy to commercialize Autonomous Driving

 This report examines the current status of autonomous vehicle deployment including the ADAS&AD portfolio of 24 leading OEMs, the engineering and regulatory challenges for high levels of autonomy and the business models to overcome them.
 Finally, we provide a technological roadmap for the introduction of L2-5 by leading OEM and a penetration forecast of cars equipped with different levels of autonomy over the next decade.

-2017 will see the introduction of technology that allows drivers to take their “eyes-off” the road under specific conditions
+2019 could see the introduction of technology that allows drivers to take their “eyes-off” the road under specific conditions

 Partially automated (L2) model offerings expand to the compact segment